Mind the Journey: History

-Mind The Journey as a recording project in Madison, Connecticut.
+Mind the Journey as a recording project in Madison, Connecticut.
 After honing his craft and settling in on a sound, Mind The Journey released his first EP in early 2015.
 Soon after, a music video for the single "When It Happens" was released and accepted into the New Filmmakers New York Film Festival.

 Following the release of his EP, MTJ moved to Boston, MA and began production on Color In The Gray Machine in his DIY recording studio.
 MTJ later relocated to Philadelphia, Pennsylvania, upon the release of the album.

 Style

-Mind The Journey has often been described as modern psychedelic rock with a sporadic, layered and genre defying Ariel Pink approach to songwriting.
+Mind the Journey has often been described as modern psychedelic rock with a sporadic, layered and genre defying Ariel Pink approach to songwriting.
 Music blog Et Musique Pour Tous says the sound has an, "imaginative, edgy, non-traditional and risky experimental approach to music."

-In an interview with Vents Magazine, MTJ opens up on his style, "I love having very intricate and complex soundscapes with the music.
-This way, a listener can have multiple playbacks of each song, noticing different elements every time."

-Color In The Gray Machine
+Color in the Gray Machine

-Color In The Gray Machine, MTJ's first full-length album, was independently released on January 5, 2016, and mastered by Tom Waltz.
+Color in the Gray Machine, MTJ's first full-length album, was independently released on January 5, 2016, and mastered by Tom Waltz.
 It was met with mixed to positive reviews.

 The song "Rose Colored Glasses" was put out as a single prior to the album's release date.
 The Huffington Post, covering the single early on, described the song as, "a psychedelic odyssey which takes the listener through frenetic soundscapes and ethereal melodies."